The Bankrate promise

 “From a safety perspective and administrative ease standpoint, it is so easy to transact everyday purchases electronically.
 Additionally, keeping savings in an FDIC-insured account provides a degree of protection that is lost when cash is just kept under the mattress,” Pepper says.

 Rather than stockpile cash at home, you have a few options:

-Open another checking account or high-yield savings account: If you already have a bank account, consider opening another account at a different bank or credit union to diversify where you keep your money.
+- Open another checking account: If you already have a bank account, consider opening another account at a different bank or credit union to diversify where you keep your money.
 Let’s say, for example, that your primary bank is impacted by a power outage and its ATMs are offline.
 Your other financial institution may not be affected.
-If so, verify that your new account doesn’t have a minimum balance requirement to avoid any fees for keeping a small amount of cash.
+You’ll want to verify that your new account doesn’t have a minimum balance requirement to avoid any fees for keeping a small amount of cash.

-Keep some cash in a PayPal account: While PayPal shouldn’t be a substitution for your primary bank account, you can keep some money in it.
-The platform offers convenient payment features and the ability to send money to friends.
+- Keep some cash in a PayPal account: While Paypal shouldn’t replace a bank account entirely, you can keep some money in it.
+The platform offers convenient payment features and the ability to send money to friends both domestically and internationally.